mliew21396/remote-work-u2/week-5/9-gps2-1/README.md

 - Run the code after making any changes to check it still works!

 ## Release 7: While...
-- For this release you'll need to read through the rest of the code and figure out what the `while` loop is doing.
+- For this release you'll need to read through the rest of the code and figure out what `while` is doing.
 - Properly indent the code in "Release 7" and "Release 8" as you read through it.
 - Based on what you've read, what is the purpose of the `while` loop (if any).
 Write that as comment below "Release 7."
 - Refactor as necessary.